Skip to main content

 7. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-8. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+8. Check that the configuration is valid and successfully applied (Configuration file checks).

-This microservice consists of multiple instances.
+This technology consists of multiple instances.
 Each instance corresponds to a single language.
 All instances are listed in the configuration file.

 By default all languages/instances are enabled in on-demand mode.
 List of languages: